 Ashley Reichheld: When we did our trust research, the importance of transparency was very clear.
 However, most companies don’t score particularly high on transparency.
 So it’s not only a significant factor in building trust, but it’s also one of the areas that most companies can improve upon.

 To that end, companies can make sure that they’re very clear about what customer data is being collected, why and what it’s going to be used for – and also give customers the agency to decide what they want to share and what they don’t.
 Most importantly, that all has to be done in simple, plain language that’s easy to understand.
-If you were to read every contract you’ve ever signed – whether for an app you downloaded or a program you used – you’d spend a sizeable chunk of your life buried in contracts.
+If you were to read every contract you’ve ever signed – whether for an app you downloaded or a programme you used – you’d spend a sizeable chunk of your life buried in contracts.
 Nobody wants that.
 So the easier companies can make it for customers, the better.

 As part of that process, they need to understand the expectations they’ve set with employees and consumers about the data lifecycle.
-And organizations also need to look at what security controls and solutions should be put in place to enable that.
+And organisations also need to look at what security controls and solutions should be put in place to enable that.

-As we think about tying data to an individual, there’s a lot of opportunity to apply technical solutions – such as identity and access management platforms, and preference centers/management solutions – so that a user, when entering an application, can make their preferences known.
+As we think about tying data to an individual, there’s a lot of opportunity to apply technical solutions – such as identity and access management platforms, and preference centres/management solutions – so that a user, when entering an application, can make their preferences known.
 Those preferences can be attached to who they are and can follow them across the customer journey.